LandonHolt94/OpenBoard-Web-Forum/README.md

 GET / – Test route, returns “Hello from the Open Web Board!”

+To so this test to ensure API Endpoints can be accessed to do Change your directory to the src file. the path is:

+CD backend
+CD src

+Then type:

+node server.js

+Then go to (

-POST /register – Register a new user
+POST /register – Register a new user (Using POSTMAN further inforation is in Testin the API)

-POST /login – Login and receive a JWT
+POST /login – Login and receive a JWT (Using POSTMAN further inforation is in Testin the API)

-Protected Routes (future)
+Protected Routes (future/Not currently implemented)

-POST /posts – Create a new post (requires JWT)
+POST /posts – Create a new post (requires JWT) (Using POSTMAN further inforation is in Testin the API)

-POST /comments – Comment on a post (requires JWT)
+POST /comments – Comment on a post (requires JWT) (Using POSTMAN further inforation is in Testin the API)

 ## Testing the API
 [Testing the API]: